Skip to main content

 • 15% + 35% = 50%

-With effects for the tax periods that begin on or after November 7, 2018, for the islands of La Palma, La Gomera and El Hierro, if we apply the general individual limit of 15 percent percent as provided in article 94.1.b) Law 20/1991 which establishes that the minimum limit of 80 percent will increase to 100 percent and the minimum differential will go to 45 percentage points, provided that the community regulations on state aid allow it and they are investments contemplated in Law 2/2016, of September 27 and other laws on measures for the organization of the economic activity of these islands, the 15 percent limit will be increased to 60 percent , since according to the following calculations it is the greater of:
+With effect for the tax periods beginning on or after 7 November 2018, for the islands of La Palma, La Gomera and El Hierro, if we apply to the general individual limit of 15 percent the provisions of article 94.1.b) Law 20/1991 which establishes that the minimum limit of 80 percent will be increased to 100 percent and the minimum differential will increase to 45 percentage points, provided that the Community regulations on state aid so permit and the investments are contemplated in Law 2/2016, of 27 September and other laws on measures for the regulation of the economic activity of these islands, the 15 percent limit will be increased to 60 percent , since according to the following calculations it is the greater of:

 • 15% x 2 = 30%